MiSTer-devel/GBA_MiSTer/README.md

 PLEASE do not report errors without testing with the original BIOS

+Homebrew games are sometimes not supported by the official BIOS, because the BIOS checks for Nintendo Logo included in the ROM, which is protected by copyright.
+To use these ROMs without renaming or removing the the boot.rom, you can activate the "Homebrew BIOS" settings in OSD.
+As the BIOS is already replaced at boot time, you must save this settings and hard reset/reload the GBA core.

 # Games with crashes/hang
 - Madden06/07: graphic messed up at coin toss